Velocidex/Training/modules/capture_the_flag/preparation.md

 ```

-# Prepare windows machine - AttackVictim
+# Prepare windows machine - Attack Victim

 This VM is also a windows machine which will serve as patient 0.
 This
-is the intial attack vector used by the attacker to laterally move to
+is the initial attack vector used by the attacker to laterally move to
-the MainVictim.
+the Main Victim.

 For this demonstration we assume the attacker has local admin on
-AttackVictim usually via Phishing or other vector.
+Attack Victim usually via Phishing or other vector.
 We also assume the
-attacker has creds on the MainVictim machine so they can laterally
+attacker has credentials on the Main Victim machine so they can laterally
-move to it (e.g. via dumping creds from memory or bruteforcing).
+move to it (e.g. via dumping credentials from memory or brute forcing).

 ```
 # Enable Prefetch